A Visit to the North Korea DMZ – Part 5

 The soldier went on to explain that the Koreans handed the Americans their first defeat in war history.
 He used strong words like ‘embarrassment’ ‘defeat’ and ‘disgrace’ when he spoke of the United States.
 After one year of fighting he said that the Americans asked to have a talk because they were being heavily defeated.
 He said it was a dirty move by them as they used the excuse for a talk as time to plan another attack.
 American eventually asked to sign a ceasefire to stop their bleeding.

 The Americans wanted to sign the ceasefire agreement in a tent, but Korean President Kim Il Sung had a building constructed where the ceasefire would be signed.
 He said that he wanted the building in place so that it would be there to remind him of America’s embarrassment forever.
-That was the building we were standing in as we were being told the story of the North Korean history of the war.
+That was the building we were standing in as we were being told the story of the North Korea history of the war.
 We were told that America was so ashamed that they did not bring their own flag to the meeting.
 They only brought a UN flag that they forgot to take the flag with them again when they left.
 So, the original UN flag still sits on a desk within the DPRK erected building.

 From that building, we were lead to another room that soldiers were guarding.
 In the room was a desk with a microphone wire across the middle.
 We were told that the cord for the microphone was actually lying directly across the line of the DMZ.
 The soldier told us that the room we were in is the only place on the entire DMZ where you can be in both North and South Korea.
+Beautiful irony abounded as a South Korean manufactured Samsung air-conditioner sat in the north side of the building to keep the place at a cool.

 The soldier said that there have been over 10,000 meetings in the room with the Americans since the ceasefire in the war because the Americans keep on breaking regulations previously agreed upon.
-He said that the North Koreans have asked to change the ceasefire into a peace-treaty, but the Americans will not agree to it.
+He said that the North Koreans have asked to change the ceasefire into a peace-treaty, but the United States will not agree to it.
 So, the North Koreans only think of the past 64 years as a break in the war…

 That was both a frightening and fascinating experience to the North Korea DMZ…